 Zero to 400 is a record of my journey from casual observer to (hopefully) confident drone pilot.
-This isn’t a detailed guide to drone legislation, and I’m certainly no expert on the ever-changing world of unmanned aviation.
-I hope these posts can serve as a casual guide to the novice pilot and answer the basic questions from anyone interested in drones.
+This isn’t a detailed guide to legislation, and I’m certainly no expert on the ever-changing world of drones.
+I hope these posts can serve as a guide to the novice pilot and answer the basic questions from anyone interested in drones.

 Let’s start with a caveat: I’m not planning to buy a drone right now.
 I just packed up my life abroad, moved 5,000 miles during a pandemic and bought a car, all in less than two weeks.
 Any further big decisions are postponed until the dust has settled on the current ones.

 Fortunately, my lovely colleagues and friends around the industry have plenty of drones to play around with, so I just need to get myself a Flyer ID – the driving license of droning.

 Preparing for the Test

 The CAA’s website tells me that in order to get my Flyer ID, I’ll need to pass a 40-question multiple choice test.
 The test has a pass mark of 30 (75%) and should take around 30 minutes to complete.
 I can retake the test as many times as I like, so there’s not much pressure there.